-17 James Berry was Pons' master and commander until the ship began loading slaves.
-Berry had helped plan the voyage and had captained the boat across the Atlantic from the U.S. to Africa, but as soon as slaves arrived on board, he turned over command to a Portuguese master named Gallano.
+&lt;sup>19 James Berry was Pons' master and commander until the ship began loading slaves.
+Berry had helped plan the voyage and had captained the boat across the Atlantic from the U.S. to Africa.
+As soon as slaves arrived on board, he turned over command to a Portuguese master named Gallano.
 Consequently, as Berry was not actually Pons' captain at the time of her capture, he could not be charged.